-A report on the membership meeting, including reports of the Groups, Committees, and other pertinent information shall be prepared by the Secretary within forty days of the meeting.
+2.4 A report on the membership meeting, including reports of the Groups, Committees, and other pertinent information shall be prepared by the Secretary within forty days of the meeting.

-Membership meetings shall be open to all Certified Members.
+2.5 Membership meetings shall be open to all Certified and Probationary Group Members.

-At the direction of the Board or by petition of ten percent of the Certified Membership, a motion may be distributed to the membership and voted upon in accordance with XI (B) of the Articles of Incorporation.
-In the event of a petition by the membership, the

-Secretary shall distribute the notice within thirty days of receipt of the petition at the expense of the ASRC.
+2.6 At the direction of the ASRC Board or by petition of ten percent of the Certified Membership, a motion may be distributed to the membership and voted upon in accordance with XI (D) of the Articles of Incorporation.
+In the event of a petition by the membership, the Secretary shall, within thirty days of receipt of the petition, distribute materials by email to each Group Chair and Board Director for further dissemination to all Certified Members of each Group.

-Groups
+3. Groups

-The ASRC shall be comprised of the following classification of Groups:
+The ASRC shall be comprised of the following classifications of Groups:

-Probationary
+i) Probationary Groups

-Class A Certified Groups

-Class B Certified Groups
+ii) Certified Groups

-Probationary Groups
+3.1 Probationary Groups